trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 I think the aforementioned paragraph from the standard is pretty self-explanatory.
 If only people weren't lazy enough to read the specification.

-I would like to add though, the C11 standard does indeed guarantee that UTF-8 string literals are encoded in UTF-8.
-From §6.4.5 6 of the C11 standard (emphasis mine):
+I would like to add though, the C11 standard does indeed guarantee that UTF-8 string literals are encoded in UTF-8. §6.4.5 6 of the C11 standard states (emphasis mine)

 >[...]
 For UTF-8 string literals, the array elements have type char, and are initialized with the characters of the multibyte character sequence, as **encoded in UTF-8**. [...]"